-Bihter Bozbay joined Kolcuoğlu Demirkan Koçaklı (KDK) in 2013 and became a partner in 2019.
-She has 12 years' experience in M&A, joint ventures, corporate and finance transactions.
+Bihter Bozbay İnan joined Kolcuoğlu Demirkan Koçaklı in 2013 and became a partner in 2019.
+She has 13 years' experience in M&A, joint ventures, corporate and finance transactions.
 Bihter leads KDK's banking and finance team in projects involving domestic and international corporations.
-She completed her legal internship at Garanti Bank, the second largest private bank in Turkey, and continues to provide legal assistance to various local and international banks and financial institutions.
+She completed her legal internship at Garanti Bank, the second-largest private bank in Turkey, and continues to provide legal assistance to various local and international banks and financial institutions.

-Fahri Can Doğan joined Kolcuoğlu Demirkan Koçaklı (KDK) as a senior associate in 2020.
-During his nine-year career, he has been intensively involved in banking and finance and capital markets transactions, where he has represented leading Turkish and foreign banks and financial institutions as well as multilaterals in a wide range of matters and through different kinds of funding mechanisms.
-He has also assisted clients in all kinds of banking transactions and operations, including regulatory issues.
-Fahri has played an active role in many project finance, acquisition finance and refinancing deals.
+Eda Saraçoğlu joined Kolcuoğlu Demirkan Koçaklı as a senior associate in 2021.
+She has been intensively involved in banking and finance transactions during her ten-year career, representing leading Turkish and foreign banks and financial institutions as well as multilaterals in a wide range of legal matters and through different kinds of funding mechanisms.
+Eda has also assisted clients in all kinds of banking transactions and operations, including regulatory legal matters, and has played an active role in many project finance, acquisition finance and refinancing deals.